davidecenzato/PFP-eBWT/README.md

 The default PFP algorithm will run with one prime number and one remainder to search for the trigger strings.
 If you need to compute the eBWT of a collection of short sequences, you can use the `--reads` flag to enable the algorithm to search for trigger strings using multiple prime numbers.
 With the `-n` flag, you can set the maximum number of primes allowed.
 With `--remainders`, you can enable the algorithm to use multiple remainders (and one prime) instead of multiple primes (and one remainder).
 You can activate the `--period` flag if your dataset contains non-primitive words; this flag will run an algorithm to filter them out.
 You can activate the `--invert` flag to invert the eBWT and write the inverted string collection to a file.
 This process requires computing the WT of the eBWT in the internal memory.
-You can activate the `--samples` flag to compute the GCA samples at the end and beginning of an eBWT run, the `--GCA` flag enable the computation of the complete GCA.
+You can activate the `--samples` flag to compute the GCA samples at the end and beginning of an eBWT run, and the `--GCA` flag enables the computation of the complete GCA.
-The `.info` file contains more information on the output files.
+The `.info` file contains more information on the output files format.
+Note that input sequences in the FASTA file must not contain the `>` character; headers should start at the beginning of a line.

 # Example
 ### Download and Compile